asgharrazavi/ML-courses/mnist/README.md

-## Python Scripts for unsupervised dimentionality reduction using Autoencoders and RBMs
+## Python Scripts for unsupervised dimensionality reduction using Autoencoders and RBMs